dPys/PyNets/README.md

 1. Usage:
-Situation A) You have a standard space-normalized, preprocessed functional rsfMRI image called "filtered_func_data_clean_standard.nii.gz" where the subject id=002, the atlas that you wish to use is the 264-node parcellation scheme form Power et al. 2011 called 'coords_power_2011', and your rsfMRI image was collected with a TR=2 seconds:
+Situation A) You have a standard space-normalized, preprocessed functional rsfMRI image called "filtered_func_data_clean_standard.nii.gz" where the subject id=002, the atlas that you wish to use is the 264-node parcellation scheme from Power et al. 2011 called 'coords_power_2011', and your rsfMRI image was collected with a TR=2 seconds:

 ```python